wanglaibao/hello-scala/README.md

 * The [Akka library] (https://akka.io/) provides an Actors API, which was originally based on the actors concurrency model built into Erlang

 * The [Play Framework] (https://www.playframework.com/) is a lightweight, stateless, web development framework that’s built with Scala and Akka.
 (In addition to Play there are several other popular web frameworks.)

+## better articles

+* [How to disassemble and decompile Scala code] (https://alvinalexander.com/scala/how-to-disassemble-decompile-scala-source-code-javap-scalac-jad)